Colorado Elopement Guide (2024)

 This is where I come in!

 I’m Mikayla, a Colorado elopement photographer based in Colorado Springs.
 I’ve been hiking, camping, and exploring this beautiful state since I moved out here in 2013.
 My goal is to provide you a stress-free elopement experience!
 I’m the perfect Colorado elopement resource in one tall package (I’m 5’ 10 haha).
-This elopement guide will provide insight on when, where, and how to elope in Colorado.
+This elopement guide will provide insight on when, where, and how to elope in Colorado based on my extensive experience.
 By the time you’re done reading this you’ll feel confident enough to start planning the perfect day.

 Remember, your elopement deserves all of the hype and excitement that a traditional wedding day would.
 It’s your chance to celebrate your love in the way that suits you both best.
 So read on to learn how to plan a Colorado elopement!